nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.2.
 What Version of Python is Required?

-NGINX Amplify Agent will work with Python 2.6+.
+NGINX Amplify Agent will work with Python 2.6 and 2.7.
+Python 3 is not supported yet.

 ### 2.3.
 How Do I Activate Monitoring for a System?